 - Should the moon pool have a hull door that can be closed, then prior to and following closure, the moon pool must be monitored continuously by a dedicated crew observer with no other tasks to ensure that no individual protected species is present in the moon pool area.
-If visibility is not clear to the hull door from above (e.g., turbidity or low light), 30 minutes of monitoring is required prior to hull door closure. - If a protected species is observed in the moon pool prior to closure of the hull door, the hull door must not be closed, to the extent practicable.
-If the observed animal leaves the moon pool, the operator may commence closure.
-If the observed animal remains in the moon pool, contact BSEE prior to closure of the hull doors according to reporting requirements (see below under Reporting of Observations of Protected Species within an Enclosed Moon Pool).
+If visibility is not clear to the hull door from above (e.g., turbidity or low light), 30 minutes of monitoring is required prior to hull door closure. - If a protected species is observed in the moon pool prior to closure of the hull door, the hull door must not be closed, except for human safety considerations.
+Once the observed animal leaves the moon pool, the operator may commence closure.
+If the observed animal remains in the moon pool after closure, contact NMFS or BSEE prior to the closure of the hull doors according to reporting requirements (see Reporting Requirements).

-- NMFS SLACK-LINE PRECAUTIONS AND REPORTING REQUIREMENT: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, to the extent practicable, to prevent accidental entanglement of protected species (i.e., species protected under the ESA and/or MMPA).
-This may include tether lines attached to remotely operated equipment.
-The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except under circumstances when complying with these requirements would put the safety of divers, crew, or the vessel at risk: - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action. - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water. - Should the line tender and/or diver become aware of an entanglement of an individual protected species, the reporting requirements described below must be followed as soon as safety permits. - NMFS REPORTING REQUIREMENTS: Review of your proposed activities identified potential entanglement and/or entrapment risk(s) to protected species (i.e. species protected under the ESA and/or MMPA).
-Procedures and measures for reporting are dependent upon the situation and must be followed only in cases where they do not jeopardize human safety.
-These general requirements replace those specific to dead and injured species reporting in respective sections of Appendix A as they relate to geophysical surveys and Appendix C of the 2020 Biological Opinion on the Bureau of Ocean Energy Management's Oil and Gas Program Activities in the Gulf of Mexico.
+- SLACK-LINE PRECAUTIONS: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, except for human safety considerations, to prevent accidental entanglement of protected species (i.e. species protected under the Endangered Species Act and/or Marine Mammal Protection Act).
+This requirement includes tether lines attached to remotely operated equipment.
+The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except when complying with these requirements would put the safety of divers, crew or the vessel at risk: - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping; - The lines must remain taut, as long as additional safety risks are not created by this action; - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water; and - Should the line tender and/or diver become aware of an entanglement of an individual protected species, reporting requirements must be followed as soon as safety permits (see Reporting Requirements). - REPORTING REQUIREMENTS: Review of your proposed activities identified use of equipment that has the potential for entanglement and/or entrapment of protected species (i.e. species protected under the Endangered Species Act and/or Marine Mammal Protection Act) that could be present during operations.
+In case of entrapment, procedures and measures for reporting are dependent upon the situation at hand.